CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/try-it-yourself.rst

 Evaluation
 ====================

 ``evaluate.py`` is a scoring program that output the scores of your agent.
 It is the same as the evaluate program on the server.
-So you'd like to check your agent's behaviour by execute
+You can evaluate your solution locally by execute:

 .. code-block::

     python3 evaluate.py --input_dir agent --output_dir out --sim_cfg cfg/simulator.cfg --metric_period 200

 Then result will be output at the ``starter-kit/out/scores.json``.
+In qualification phase, your solution is evaluated every 200 seconds for scoring (i.e., metric_period=200).

 ===============